 A dedicated team of volunteers currently publish nine issues per year, with varied articles, stories, poetry, art, and photos on themes of interest to Townshippers, whether they live in the Eastern Townships or further afield.

 Townships Sun Inc. (Soleil des Cantons inc.) is a non-profit volunteer organization that publishes the Townships Sun nine times a year.
-Member of: Quebec Community Newspapers Association (QCNA) and Canadian Advertising Rates & Data (CARD).
+Member of: Quebec Community Newspapers Association (QCNA), the English Language Arts Network (ELAN), and Canadian Advertising Rates & Data (CARD).
 Registered with La Bibliothèque Nationale du Québec.
 Publication Mail Agreement: #40016398.
 Printed on 100 per cent recycled paper made in Quebec, by Imprimerie Blanchard Litho Inc. We acknowledge the financial support of the Government of Canada, the Ministère de la Culture et des Communications du Québec, and the Ville de Sherbrooke, in the form of project and operations grants.

 The Eastern Townships are located on the traditional and unceded territory of the Abenaki people.